All you need to know about Dusan Vlahovic, Arsenal target & ‘new Ibra’

 What he’s said

 – “When I was down, he spoke to me and told me to never give up.
-That’s how I understood what it means to be a champion on the pitch and in life,” he said of Franck Ribery, after the Frenchman gave him some advice during a bad spell of form.
+That’s how I understood what it means to be a champion on the pitch and in life,” the Serb said of Franck Ribery after the Frenchman gave him some advice during a bad spell of form.

 – “I’ve said many times that I cannot describe with words what I owe to Prandelli.
 He arrived when I was in a bad period of form, he gave me confidence and I must repay his faith in me,” he said about former manager Cesare Prandelli after a 3-0 win against Spezia.